Stonelinks/stonelinks.github.io/pages/projects/stoolbotics/quickstart.md

 ![](/projects/stoolbotics/7.png)

 This concludes the quickstart.
-To do more advanced things like play, record, manipulate the environment, drive the simulator from matlab, etc., check out the [usage](/projects/stoolbotics/use.html) section!
+To do more advanced things like play, record, manipulate the environment, drive the simulator from matlab, etc., check out the [full documentation](/projects/stoolbotics/docs/)!